If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

 Learning through play also has other advantages to proving that maths is fun including teaching children about following rules, respecting others and succeeding without cheating!

-More and more children are playing online maths games which are not only fun, but act as revision of the topics they cover in class.
+More and more children are playing an online maths game in schools which is not only fun, but act as revision of the topics they cover in class.

-Maths websites such as My Maths are becoming ever more popular for homework assignments.
-Just changing the medium from paper to screen can turn homework into interactive maths games from KS1 maths help to GCSE maths revision.
+Maths websites such as My Maths are becoming ever more popular for homework assignments in schools (especially since many are free to use).
+Just changing the medium from paper to screen can turn homework into interactive maths games from foundation maths help to VCE maths revision.

 Maths in the Real World

-For grown-ups, it's easy to rhyme off the application of maths problem-solving in day-to-day life.
-Thanks to a good knowledge of maths, we can make sense of statistics, understand the content of scientific articles and take something away from the infographics we see in the newspapers.
+For grown-ups, it's easy to dismiss the application of maths problem-solving in day-to-day life activities.
+With a solid understanding of maths, we can make sense of statistics, understand the content of scientific articles and take something away from the infographics we see in the newspapers.

-For the little ones, the age-old question of "but what is it for?" is a sign of curiosity and therefore an opportunity to introduce them to the wonderful world of maths.
+the age-old question parents hear from their child "but what is it for?" is a sign of curiosity and therefore an opportunity to introduce them to the wonderful world of maths.

-Everyday maths in real life is used for:
+Maths in real life is used for these everyday activities:

 - Doing your taxes